-The results are for private households only and do not apply to those in hospitals, care homes or other institutional settings.
+The results are for private households only and do not apply to those in hospitals, care homes and/or other communal establishments.

 The Office for National Statistics (ONS) publishes weekly statistical bulletins and references tables, including results for England, Wales, Scotland and Northern Ireland on its website.
 Further detail for Northern Ireland is available in the ONS data tables.